yanicells/UniSort/project-notes.md

-check responsiveness for fonts esp big 4 and unis improve quiz name and quiz mismo implement share improve the why uni part vercel analytics freedom wall responsive sa filters responsive sa mobile post modal back button for freedom wall single post single post responsive freedom wall header only certain parts have the marquee footer fix and add some page to help me check the what happens when no select in quiz double check all content
+check responsiveness for fonts esp big 4 and unis improve quiz name and quiz mismo implement share vercel analytics freedom wall responsive sa filters responsive sa mobile post modal back button for freedom wall single post single post responsive freedom wall header footer fix and add some page to help me check the what happens when no select in quiz double check all content